-Far from the domain of a counterculture, the mainstream popularity of festivals continues unabated in the UK and throughout Europe with Chicago-born giant Lollapalooza making its Paris debut next month.
+Far from the domain of a counterculture, the mainstream popularity of festivals continues unabated in the UK and throughout Europe.
 Today, rather than asking ‘if’ you are attending a festival over summer, the more appropriate question relates to ‘which’ festival you are attending.
 Partly this is due to the sheer number of festivals on offer with genres catering to the broadest of interests; family-orientated creative arts festivals such as Latitude, hedonistic paradises like Tomorrowland and EDC, and rite-of-passage players such as Reading & Leeds.
 It is little wonder that it’s within these live environments that marketers unearth audience gold and festivals become hotbeds of targeted commercial messaging where meaningful connections are made between brand and customer.

 FMCG brands are often cited among the early pioneers of festival partnerships with beverage brands finding a natural home within the space; new product offerings are promoted alongside established crowd-favourites and the brand experience extends well beyond the bar.
 More recently businesses from sectors as diverse as fashion retail to banking are striking lucrative festival deals and organisers are demanding brand activations that genuinely enhance the attendee experience.
 With this, we’re seeing the calibre of experiential activations improving every year with beacon technology refinement and MR (mixed reality) a strong current trend.
 John Riccardi, a strategic account manager at Eventbrite, commented, “With both festivals and venues, content is always going to be an incredible driver of engagement and value — engagement with attendees, and value for potential sponsors.”